International Frameworks Guide Government Policymaking and Resource Allocation Around Aging

 Mapping Aging Plans, Policies, and Laws: Developing the Database of Action Plans for Aging (DAPA)

-This analysis evaluated an initial sample of plans from 13 countries and two subnational jurisdictions and is intended to be part of an ongoing evaluation of plans around the world.1 For the initial assessment, national plans were prioritized and selected based on geographic diversity and level of economic development.
-They include countries from the six WHO regions and the five United Nations Regional Commissions - the organizations responsible for regional MIPAA reviews.
-Additionally, they represent countries at varying stages of development, with seven from developed countries, six from developing countries, and two from least developed countries based on classifications provided by the United Nations Conference on Trade and Development.
-With the exception of Nepal’s Senior Citizens Act (2006), the chosen plans were developed in the last ten years.
+This analysis evaluated a sample of 60 plans from 54 countries and six subnational jurisdictions, analyzed in four tranches, one in 2022, two in 2023, and one in 2025 as part of an ongoing evaluation of plans around the world.
+National plans were prioritized and selected based on geographic diversity and level of economic development.
+They include countries from the six WHO regions and the five United Nations Regional Commissions—the organizations responsible for regional MIPAA reviews.
+They also represent countries at varying stages of development, with 27 from high-income countries, 17 from upper-middle-income countries, 12 from lower-middle-income countries, and four from low-income countries, based on the World Bank income-level classifications.
+All but nine plans (15 percent) were developed since 2015, underscoring the increased focus on population aging amid a widespread trend of demographic change.

 Specific information regarding the country context, as well as key points pertaining to each plan’s development, goals, and implementation, are outlined in the Database.